aiapo/RepoGrabber/README.md

 * Use *Community Users* to determine if a repo should be cloned
 * Use *Total Bytes* to determine if a repo should be cloned
 * Use *Total Commits* to determine if repo should be cloned
-* Pagination of repos (priority as it currently only gets up to 100!)
 * Cleaner code
 * and more!